nektos/act/README.md

   -C, --directory string       working directory (default ".")
   -n, --dryrun                 dryrun mode
-      --env-file string        environment file to read and use as env in the containers (default ".env") -e, --eventpath string       path to event JSON file -g, --graph                  draw workflows
+      --env-file string        environment file to read and use as env in the containers (default ".env") --detect-event           Use first event type from workflow as event that triggered the workflow -e, --eventpath string       path to event JSON file -g, --graph                  draw workflows
   -h, --help                   help for act